 You may also like: How Young is Too Young for Kids to Travel?

 How Moms Can Make it Easier to Leave the Kids

 Just like traveling with children requires planning, so does leaving them behind.
 “I start preparing to leave my kids weeks in advance,” says Katie Allenbach.
 “And I make sure to give them a lot of extra love in the days leading up to my departure so they don’t feel abandoned.”
 She shared a few other practical ways she prepares to leave her kids:

 - Don’t let them know too soon that you’re leaving: “I have found that it’s best not to hype up my leaving too much with my kids.
 It’s better to tell them the day before – maybe two days before, and explain how long I’ll be gone, who is staying with them, and when I’ll be back,” Katie suggests.

 - Stick to routines: The fewer disruptions the better.
 If a grandparent or sibling can stay with your children at your home they won’t feel as left behind.

 - Check in occasionally: Facetime, phone calls, even text messaging older children is a good way to let them know you’re thinking of them.

 - Don’t hover: You’ll be miserable if you worry too much and so will they.
 Giving them some space when you’re away will actually make it easier on both of you.

 Before I became a mom I decided that I would continue traveling.
-Because I don’t want my child to be the reason I don’t take trips, or see blue Italian lakes, or foreign skies.
+Because I don’t want my child to be the reason I don’t take trips, or see blue Italian lakes, or admire foreign skies, or miss deals on cheap one-way flights tickets.
 But I can see why Anne Campbell wrote what she did above.
 It’s hard to travel as a mom.
 It’s hard and it’s expensive and at times it can feel impossible.
 But you can do it.
 Other moms have done it.
 Other moms will do it.
 So can you.